CSE Advisory Board

 In 2009, David received the Dr. Henry B. Tyler Academic Achievement award as a graduating senior from the Vanderbilt football team.
 David is an active participant in multiple Detroit organizations that focus on revitalizing the city, and he is proud to have been a volunteer coordinator for the Back On My Feet non-profit organization that organizes running groups for people living in homeless shelters.

 Shaalu Mehra (BS Physics ’92 – Notre Dame, MSE CSE ’96, J.D. ’98 – Columbia University)

-Shaalu is a partner in the Palo Alto office of Gibson, Dunn & Crutcher and a member of the firm’s Corporate Department.
+Shaalu is a partner in the in the law firm of Pillsbury Winthrop Shaw Pittman, LLP.
 His practice focuses on technology transactions, mergers and acquisitions, and venture finance.
 He has received numerous recognitions as a leading technology lawyer, including regular citations in the Chambers Guide and Legal 500.
 Shaalu was also recognized as one of California’s Top Twenty Attorneys under Forty by the Daily Journal in 2010, and amongst Silicon Valley’s Top Forty under Forty by the Silicon Valley Business Journal in 2008.
 He speaks frequently at international conferences regarding technology law, including featured presentations before the Association of Corporate Counsel, Open Source Business Conference, LinuxWorld, ITechLaw, Sourcing Interests Group, TiE, NASABA, and the Silicon Valley Association of General Counsel.
 His work has been featured in industry publications such as ComputerWorld, Compliance Week, Financial Week, Bloomberg, Informationweek, Inside Counsel, E-Commerce Times, CIO.com, NetworkWorld.com, and InfoWorld.

 Shirish Nadkarni (BSE EE ’82, MBA ’87 – Harvard)